About

 Pronunciation

-Jeda Pearl is a Scottish Jamaican writer and poet.
-Her stories and poems are published by Collective, Rhubaba, New Writing Scotland, Shoreline of Infinity and Peepal Tree Press among others.
+Jeda Pearl is a Scottish Jamaican writer based in Edinburgh, Scotland.
+Her poems and stories appear in art installations and several anthologies, and her debut poetry collection, Time Cleaves Itself, is published by Peepal Tree Press.
 Find her online @JedaPearl or jedapearl.com.

 Photos